 You are at increased risk of glaucoma if your parents or siblings have the disease, if you are African-American or Latino, and possibly if you are diabetic or have cardiovascular disease.
 The risk of glaucoma also increases with age.

-In contrast with open-angle glaucoma, symptoms of acute angle-closure glaucoma are very noticeable and damage occurs quickly.
+Symptoms of acute angle-closure glaucoma are very noticeable and damage occurs quickly.
 If you experience any of these symptoms, seek immediate care from an ophthalmologist.